RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 }
 ```

 Did you notice that instead of typing `5` we're dynamically creating our SQL statement from the URL's GET variables?
 This is actually a very cool concept if you think about it.
-We can make "profile" page for users and have one PHP page create the profile of any user simply by passing in the `user_id` into the URL.
+We can make a "profile" page for users and have one PHP page create the profile of any user simply by passing in the `user_id` into the URL.

 There is one caveat however.
 Dynamically building SQL statements in this way creates the perfect opportunity for hackers to mess with our database.
-We won't go into the details, but the code above creates an attack vector called an SQL Injection Attack. in other words, the hacker can type anything they want in the URL into the `user_id` GET variable and it will end up in our SQL statement.
+We won't go into the details, but the code above creates an attack vector called an SQL Injection Attack.
+In other words, the hacker can type anything they want in the URL into the `user_id` GET variable, and it will end up in our SQL statement.
 Again, without going into the details, just know that this is very very dangerous.
 What we need is a "prepared" statement.
 In other words, we need PDO to prepare the SQL statement and it's dynamic qualities for us in a safe way.

 Let's do this now in the code:

 ```php
 try {
 	// Make a PDO statement
 	$statement = $link->prepare('SELECT * FROM user WHERE user_id = :id');